Stabilizer for generators.

 Numerous reasons make a diesel generator produce voltage fluctuations.
 When the load on the generator exceeds its capacity, the machine will generally slow down, the frequency and voltage will drop, causing exhaust black stacking, and depending on the overload and protection settings, the machine may stall.
 Hence, it is strongly recommended to connect the voltage regulator to the generator output.

 The AVR voltage Gain is set too low to respond to a load.
 Voltage fluctuations can occur in generators when the speed control gain is set too low to respond to the load.
 All excitations might be lost if AVR feedback comes from the generator bus VT and voltage drops too much, resulting in an Undervoltage and overcurrent trip.
-A stabilizer for a generator can help to avoid this situation.
+A voltage stabilizer for generator can help to avoid this situation.

-A servo voltage stabilizer also helps to nullify mechanical issues.
+A servo voltage stabilizer for generator also helps to nullify mechanical issues.
 For example, a malfunctioning turbo that cannot deliver enough air at a high enough pressure while taking on load may cause the machine to slow down and, in some cases, stall on high load applications.
 With enough drop in speed, the voltage and frequency will also decrease.
 Exhaust black piling would most likely be seen in this situation.

 Mechanical issues, such as clogged fuel injection or fuel filters, may cause the machine to be under-fueled to manage load application, leading it to slow down and lose voltage.
 No matter the reason, all these can negatively impact the electrical appliances you have connected to the diesel generator.
 You need to discover a way to ensure their protection.
 I hope the above explanation convinced you to generator compatible stabilizer.